GaryChengld/microservices-examples/circuit-breaker/vertx/README.md

-# Vert.x Circuit breaker example
+# Vert.x Circuit Breaker example

 This example demonstrates how to build aggregation microservice pattern with vert.x which uses vert.x discovery and circuit breaker.